lynnfaraday/aresmush.com/tutorials/code/add-cmd/help-file.md

 ## Create the Help File

 Create a file in `aresmush/plugins/custom/help/en` named `goals.md`.
-Give it the following text:
+The directory probably won't exist at first, so you'll need to create it by using `mkdir`.
+Give the file the following text:

     ---
     toc: Character Creation